dmccreary/personal-finance/docs/glossary.md

 ## D

+#### Debit Cards

+Payment cards that directly deduct funds from a linked checking account when used for purchases or ATM withdrawals.

+**Example:** This course explains the security and budgeting advantages of debit cards compared to credit cards for daily transactions.

+#### Debt Avalanche Method

+A debt repayment strategy focusing on paying off debts with the highest interest rates first while making minimum payments on others.

+**Example:** You'll calculate in this class how the debt avalanche method saves more money in interest compared to other repayment strategies.

 #### Debt Consolidation

 The process of combining multiple debts into a single loan, ideally with a lower interest rate or more favorable repayment terms.